AWS History and Timeline regarding Amazon S3 - Focusing on the evolution of features, roles, and prices beyond mere storage

 The history of Amazon S3 starts on March 14, 2006, Pi Day, when it was introduced as the first infrastructure service to become Generally Available (GA) on Amazon Web Services.

-The 15-year history of Amazon S3, even if summarized with key events, is quite long, so pricel free to scroll as necessary.
+The history of Amazon S3 now spans about 20 years; even summarized with key events it is quite long, so feel free to use the year index below or scroll as necessary.

 * The notation "( XX TB - YY TB)" for storage price tiers indicates "the capacity that falls within more than XX TB and less than or equal to YY TB of usage."